Skip to main content

 Most people think about technology as a one-time improvement.
 You buy the software, you get a boost, you're done.
 Like buying a new truck — it's better than the old truck, but a truck is a truck.

 That's not how it works.
 Technology improvements compound.
 Each improvement makes the next one possible.
 Each system you build creates data that makes the next system smarter.
 Each process you automate frees up time that lets you automate the next process.
-It's not addition.
-It's multiplication.
+The effects multiply rather than just adding up.

 This is the part that's hard to see when you're standing still.
 A 5% improvement doesn't look like much.
 But 5% compounded over five years is 28%.
 And in construction, where margins are thin and competition is fierce, 28% is the difference between thriving and surviving.